RaccoonGG/FlaskyIPTV_Player/README.md

 - Radio station discovery requires internet access to the RadioBrowser API and Shoutcast directory; only the ~30 built-in hardcoded streams work without network access
 - Large M3U radio playlists (e.g. the iptv-org all-radio list at ~20k stations) may take several seconds to load on first access; repeat loads within 24 hours are served from disk cache
 - Stream verification in the radio panel is a lightweight HEAD/GET check — it confirms the server is reachable but does not guarantee the audio stream is free of buffering or quality issues
+- OpenSubtitles download quota is 5/day for anonymous use and 20/day for free registered accounts.
+When the quota is exhausted the player suggests switching to SubDL (300/day with a free key, no login required).
 - M3U URL proxy playlists are stored in RAM and are lost when the FlaskyIPTV server restarts — any player that stored the URL will receive a `503` response until the playlist is regenerated from the actions drawer